 These might have 'wireless' in the name, but they're not a true wireless pair – there's a cable connecting the two earbuds.
 But that sits around the back of your neck out of the way, so there's nothing tethering you to your music source.
 It's a winning design – secure enough for running or a session in the gym, while keeping your hands free.
 They're sweat-resistant too, while the sound is punchy enough to spur you on to go that extra mile.

 Apple's EarPods and AirPods don't offer an amazing fit, which can make them less than ideal for the gym or running.
 The Jaybird Vista earbuds, on the other hand, offer good sound and an even better fit.
 They're true wireless earbuds with IPX7 water- and sweat-proofing, robust enough to withstand daily training sessions and the great outdoors.

 Power up the clever Jaybird app and besides pairing you can also tweak their sound for your ears and reassign the controls on each earbud.
 There's USB-C charging – a five-minute 'super-charge' is enough for one hour, while a full charge gives you six.
 You get 10 extra hours from the charging case too.
 And it's all topped off with a hefty and upbeat sound.

 Read the full review: Jaybird Vista

 Fancy a pair of quality wireless earbuds and don’t mind a neckband design?
-You should definitely consider the Bowers & Wilkins PI3s.
+You should definitely consider the Bowers & Wilkins PI3.

-Design and finish are superb (as reflected in the price tag).
-If the earpieces are a little chunky, that's because they house B&W's Dual Driver technology, with one driver is used for highs and mids, and another for bass.
+Design and finish are superb, and that's reflected in the price tag.
+The earpieces are a little chunky but they house B&W's Dual Driver technology, with one driver used for highs and mids, and another for bass.
 The result is a clean-sounding presentation with a combination of crisp, distinct highs and a solid, punchy bass bringing up the rear.

 Read the full review: Bowers & Wilkins PI3